Booth Group Time Line

 1878 Charles again in the USA Reorganised the business with Kent tannery now included.
 Spent three months a year in the US for many years

-1879 Problem of unsold stocks of roans lead to opening of separate showroom in New York Frankfurt Street
+1879 Problem of unsold stocks of roans lead to opening of separate showroom in New York Frankfort Street

 1879 Dongola tannage successful and Booths began buying dried goat and kangaroo skins for it Did not work for gloves but excellent for footwear